Operations Manager Report

 Reminder, in case you want to come over and talk fishing: Office hours are Monday through Friday 8:30 a.m. to 2 p.m.
 On Thursday, I will be off-site until January 7, when office hours will resume 9 a.m. to 2 p.m. as we gear up for the 16th Annual JCAA Fluke Tournament.
 Be on the lookout for our sponsors and entry forms, as well as high roller raffle books coming to a mailbox near you soon!

 Mark your calendar for Saturday, June 12, 2010 for the 16th Annual JCAA Fluke Tournament.
-The awards ceremony will be held Friday, June 18, 2010 at Trump Marina Hotel Casino.
+The awards ceremony will be held Friday, June 18, 2010.
 The Fluke Tournament planning is coming along nicely.
-We have received confirmation from the following national companies as sponsors of the event: Pure Fishing, Ugly Stick, Penn, Spiderwire, Berkley, Costa del Mar, Minn-kota, Johnson Electronics, Nor’east Saltwater magazine, NJ Angler magazine.
-We are in negotiations with a fantastic retailer to whom I was able to present this valuable promotional opportunity that comes with sponsoring the largest one-day tournament on the East Coast.
-The next newspaper will contain news about this retailer.
+I was fortunate to be able to attend the American Sportfishing Association (ASA) annual summit in October.
+Several potential sponsors for the tournament were there and between business meetings, I was able to present to them the valuable promotional opportunity that comes with sponsoring the largest one-day tournament on the East Coast.

 As always, the tournament committee is in need of volunteers to get the word out about the tournament, including those who can deliver posters and entry forms to marinas and tackle shops throughout the geographic span of the tournament.
 One thing that sets our tournament apart is the number of door prizes we award, so we are always looking for excellent ones that promote a business connected with fishing.
 Last year, we handed out several "free entry" forms for tournaments that our member clubs hold throughout the year.
 Your club’s tournament gets some additional advertising and some lucky angler gets the family together to participate – truly a win/win.
 Please let me know when your club makes the decision to offer a free entry so I can share the news with our entire membership right here in this newspaper.

 We have not yet nailed down a Grand Prize Sponsor and although there was a lot of enthusiasm for this year’s cash prize, we really want to get back to a boat, motor and trailer as in most of the previous tournaments.
-We want to make sure we have all our sponsors and their logos by January so we can begin to advertise their involvement with our organization and its mission to represent the position of marine sport anglers, champion their causes and protect their rights in matters pertaining to fishing, fisheries, and environmental quality.
-This mission has never been more important than now, as you will see from several reports in this newspaper.
+At the ASA summit, Thomas Dammrich of the National Marine Manufacturers Association presented a rather gloomy picture of the boating industry’s recovery trajectory.
+It is going to take ingenuity to get a boat this year and quite a bit of partnering with marinas throughout the area.
+Other options are on the table.
+For example, anyone with connections to the automobile industry, which got a shot in the arm from the Cash for Clunkers Program, can make a tax deductible contribution/donation of a vehicle as the Grand Prize Sponsor.
+We want to make sure we have all our sponsors and their logos by December so we can begin to advertise their involvement with our organization and its mission to represent the position of marine sport anglers, champion their causes and protect their rights in matters pertaining to fishing, fisheries, and environmental quality.
+This mission has never been more important than now, as you will see from several reports in this newspaper, including my own report on the ASA Summit.

 We are also looking for a first place port prize sponsor.
 Grand Prize and port sponsors get prominent placement on our website, on all posters, banners and advertisements, on our t-shirts and in our newspapers, which reach over 4,000 anglers, policy makers and industry leaders involved in our sport.